BudgetFreak/BudgetFreak/.github/CONTRIBUTING.md

 ## Tools

 We're using IntelliJ (Java) and Visual Studio Code (Java / Typescript) to develop the project.
-You can import the project as Gradle Project to get started.
+You can import the project as a Gradle Project to get started.
 If you want to develop the web frontend just import the `web` folder in IntelliJ or VSC.

 ## How to run things